idealogica/indi/readme.md

 ## 8. Integration

-It's possible integrate InDI into your project in a few different ways:
+It's possible to integrate InDI into your project in few different ways:

 ► Most common and simple - just create InDI container instance and then use it: